-The participants of the Massachusetts Partners in Prevention are a diverse group, representing organizations focused on a range of topics – everything from cancer, eating disorders, and fitness to head injuries, alcohol, and other drugs.
+The participants of the Massachusetts Partners in Prevention are a diverse group, representing organizations focused on a range of topics – including drugs and alcohol, gender equity, mental health, concussion safety, eating disorders and driving safety, in addition to many others.
 One thing ties the group together: Prevention.
 The Massachusetts Partners in Prevention strive to promote the physical and mental health and wellbeing of all children and young adults.

 Coaches vs. Cancer